CAPA in Manufacturing: A Practical Guide

 A corrective action isn't complete when it's implemented.
 It's complete when you can prove it worked.

-Set a verification period.
-Define what success looks like in measurable terms.
-If the problem was oversize bore diameters, check the inspection data for that operation over the next 30, 60, or 90 days.
-If the defect rate dropped to zero or near-zero, the corrective action was effective.
+Set a verification period and define what success looks like in measurable terms.
+If the problem was oversize bore diameters, check inspection data for that operation over the next 30, 60, or 90 days.
+If the defect rate dropped to zero, the corrective action was effective.
 If the problem recurs, your root cause analysis missed something, and you need to reopen the investigation.

-This step is the second most common failure point in CAPA processes.
+This is the second most common failure point.
 Teams implement the fix, close the CAPA, and never check whether it actually worked.
-The problem recurs six months later, and the cycle restarts.

 Treating every issue as a CAPA

 Not every defect needs a formal investigation.
-If you open a CAPA for every minor deviation, your quality team drowns in paperwork and the serious issues don't get the attention they deserve.
+If you open a CAPA for every minor deviation, your quality team drowns in paperwork and the serious issues don't get attention.

 Use risk-based criteria.
-A CAPA makes sense when a problem is recurring, when it affects product safety, when it results in a customer complaint, or when an audit identifies a systemic gap.
+A CAPA makes sense when a problem is recurring, affects product safety, results in a customer complaint, or when an audit identifies a systemic gap.
 A one-time cosmetic defect on a non-critical part probably doesn't need one.
-Some shops use a pre-CAPA monitoring window: log the issue, and if it recurs within a defined period, escalate to a formal CAPA.

 Never triggering a CAPA at all